Cyclone1070/docsreader/src/tailwind/markdown/docs/installation/framework-guides/rspack/vue.md

 #### Create your project

 Start by creating a new Rspack project if you don’t have one set up already.
-The most common approach is to use<!-- --> [Rspack CLI](https://rspack.dev/guide/start/quick-start#using-the-rspack-cli).
+The most common approach is to use [Rspack CLI](https://rspack.dev/guide/start/quick-start#using-the-rspack-cli).

 Terminal